terrylu87/CarND-Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I use HOG feature along with Spatial and Histogram features.
 The default choice is linear SVM.
-And it already provided over 98% classification accuracy.
-So I just go on to the next step.
+And it already provided over 98.4% classification accuracy.

+The first reviewer suggested try more parameters to get 99% accuracy.
+I found it's not easy to do so by using liner svc.
+I tried rbf kernel can produce 99.04% test accuracy but is much slower than liner kernel.
+I trained another SGD classifier which achieve 98.5% accuracy, but still can not get over 99%.
+I then tried XGBoost.
+After 70 rounds of training , the classifier get 99.1% test accuracy.
+The XGBoost classifier is almost 2 times slower than the liner model.
+So I decide to use liner svc for the next step.

 ### Sliding Window Search